How to Break into Commercial Mortgage-Backed Securities (CMBS) at a Bulge-Bracket Bank

 Another Analyst had just left the team, and they needed someone ASAP.

-The interview was very informal and mostly about fit; they just wanted to verify that I understood property operating statements and how to evaluate deals.
+The interview was very informal and mostly about fit; they just wanted to verify that I understood the real estate pro-forma and how to evaluate deals.

 I won the role, advanced to the Associate level, and have been here for a few years now.

 Q: That might be my favorite “breaking in from a random background” story ever.

 What types of candidates are CMBS groups at large banks usually seeking?

 A: We do a lot of recruiting at schools that are known for real estate – the UCs, USC, Wisconsin, and Wharton, for example.

 On the West Coast, Stanford, Berkeley, UCLA, and USC are the biggest sources for candidates, but in New York, it is more diversified.